BacaR00T/MGKB36/README.md

 # NOTES
 The top and bottom plates are 2mm thick.
 The perforation on the bottom plate is just for saving some material.
 The filament used is CR-PLA, and it's all printed on Ender 3 V2.
 And the holes are for M2.5 screws.
 The right half is the same but instead of a display it's equipted with two encoders.
 Holes for them are 7mm in diameter.
+The height for the spacers is 9mm to work just fine with MX style switches.